Skip to main content

 Connection Protocols

 SSH (Linux/Unix): Standard protocol for Linux, Unix, and macOS systems.
 Requires SSH credentials (username plus password or key-based authentication), uses default port 22, and is used for most infrastructure operations.
 WinRM (Windows): Windows Remote Management protocol for Windows systems.
 Requires Windows credentials, supports both HTTP and HTTPS connections, and enables PowerShell remote execution.
 Windows hosts can authenticate with static Windows credentials or with a gMSA over Kerberos (see Credentials).
-When using local CLI execution mode, no remote protocol is needed.
-The agent operates directly on the machine where the CLI is installed.

 Connection Options